Mithgol/node-webbbs/README.md

 app.use(vhost('webbbs.example.org', WebBBS));
 ```

 You should create a configuration file for the installed WebBBS before you use it.
+(See below.)

 ## Configuration options